Grace Millane murder accused to appear at High Court in Auckland today

-The man accused of murdering British backpacker Grace Millane makes his first appearance in the High Court at Auckland today.
+The man accused of murdering British backpacker Grace Millane is scheduled to make his first appearance in the High Court at Auckland today.

 Millane, 22, arrived in New Zealand in late November as part of a year-long OE.
 She went missing on December 2, her birthday, with family becoming worried after she did not respond to messages.